Silver Springs (song): Release as a live single

-A live version of "Silver Springs" appeared on The Dance, Fleetwood Mac's 1997 reunion album "for posterity" according to Nicks.
+In 1997, Nicks rejoined Fleetwood Mac with Buckingham.
+A live version of "Silver Springs" appeared on The Dance, a 1997 Fleetwood Mac reunion album which–according to Nicks–was recorded "for posterity".
 The Dance was recorded across three performances at Warner Bros.
 Studios.
 "I never thought that 'Silver Springs' would ever be performed onstage [again]," Nicks reflected during a 1997 MTV interview.
 "My beautiful song just disappeared [20 years ago].
 For it to come back around like this has really been special to me."

-The live concert footage for "Silver Springs" was filmed on a sound stage in Burbank, California, on Friday May 23, 1997.
-Fred Schruers of Rolling Stone observed this performance and noted that Nicks "ripped the mike and turned toward her ex-lover with every semblance of smoldering anger and hurt", particularly on the lines 'You’ll never get away from the sound of the woman that loved you' and 'Was I just a fool?'.
+The live concert footage for "Silver Springs" used in The Dance was filmed on a sound stage in Burbank, California, on Friday May 23, 1997 before an invited audience of 400.
+Fred Schruers of Rolling Stone observed this performance, noting the following: Nicks, who had shown a good deal of power the previous night, was clearly going for the whole enchilada this time.
+"Time has cast a spell on you, but you won't forget me/I know I could have loved you, but you would not let me," chanted all three singers as Nicks gathered herself, then gripped the mike and turned toward her ex-lover with every semblance of smoldering anger and hurt: "You'll never get away from the sound of the woman that loved you."

+By the time Nicks was virtually shouting, "Was I just a fool?" and "Give me just a chance," Buckingham was peering sideways as he sang his part, eyes guarded behind whatever masking his guitar and mike stand could afford him.

 Nicks said that rehearsals of "Silver Springs" did not resemble the rendition that ultimately appeared on the video version of The Dance.
-She described the other performances as "good", but felt that they would have been insufficient in cementing the song's legacy.
+She described the other performances as "good", but felt that they would have been insufficient in cementing the song's legacy:

 In six weeks of rehearsal, it was never like that.
 Only on Friday night did we let it go into something deeper.
 When we went on Friday, I knew we'd bring it out in case it was the last thing we'd ever do.
 The other shows were really, really good, but they weren't the show I wanted to leave behind.
 This show was.
 I wanted people to stand back and really watch and understand what (the relationship) was.